-Suzannah Izzi of Warwick, who will receive her degree this summer in Administrative Office Technology, hopes to work in the medical field.
+Suzannah Izzi of Warwick, who will receive her degree this summer in Professional Studies, hopes to work in the medical field.
 The faculty at CCRI, she said, “is awesome.
 They are always available, always there to help.
 There is a great group of teachers here who are invested in their students and want them to succeed.”

 After working for 29 years in early childhood education, Rebecca Repoza, 49, of East Providence, was excited to receive her associate degree in Human Services.
 The director of A Little Red Schoolhouse child care center in Riverside, she began taking classes part time in 1998.
 Diagnosed with breast cancer in 2010, she took two years off for a double mastectomy, chemotherapy and reconstruction, before returning to earn her “very, very meaningful” degree.

 “I never thought this day would come,” said Repoza, who plans to continue her education at the University of Rhode Island.
 Her cap paid tribute to those who motivated her: her best friend and former boss who died from breast cancer; her daughters; her parents; and her son, whom she lost as a baby.